Tonfisk/Tonfisk/README.md

 - 👋 Hi, I’m @Tonfisk
-- 👀 I’m interested in Data Engineering, boosted by AI & ML
+- 👀 I’m interested in Data Engineering
-- 🌱 I’m currently learning AI & ML through the Jetson Nano
+- 🌱 I’m currently learning AI & ML through the Jetson Nano.
 - 💞️ I’m looking to collaborate on, nothing, at the moment.
 - 📫 How to reach me?
 Slide into DM